 Cool Takeaways from This Year’s Holiday Strategy

-Holiday marketing isn’t just for the holiday.
-According to marketers, the #1 BENEFIT of social marketing in 2017 was increased exposure.
+Focus your attention on Instagram marketing and Pinterest marketing.
+Those are two HUGE platforms shoppers use to find ideas.
 Thirty-seven percent of shoppers defer to social media before making a purchase, and 81 percent of buyers say social media influenced their purchase, at least to some degree.